sieve-community/examples/storybook_generation/README.md

 # Storybook Generation
 This workflow generates a video story from a paragraph of text.
 It uses `StableDiffusionWalker` on pairwise sentences to generate video clips, captions them with each sentence, and stitches them together into a video.

+## Examples
+Here's a good starter prompt: `Once upon a time, there was a small bird named Poppy.
+Poppy was a curious bird who loved to explore the world around her.
+One day, as she was flying over the fields, she noticed a beautiful flower in the distance.
+Poppy flew closer to the flower and was amazed by its vibrant colors and sweet fragrance.
+She landed on the flower and started to sip the nectar from its center.`

 ## Deploying
 Follow our [getting started guide](https://www.sievedata.com/dashboard/welcome) to get your Sieve API key and install the Sieve Python client.